This tutorial is old, my app is broken, and I’m really tired: Some advice

 If you’ve been exposed at all to the world of programmer humor and coding memes (yes, that is a world) you quickly pick up on the fact that life as a developer is split between

-1. the soul-crushing frustration of wresting with nonworking code and 2. with the overwhelming elation of when you finally figure it out.
+- with the overwhelming elation of when you finally figure it out.

 It’s just part of the game!
 Yes, you do eventually get better, and working through problems and issues gets easier and more intuitive.
 But at the core developers get paid to solve problems.

 So the goal is not to avoid situations like this, but instead to learn and grow and get more skilled at handling situations like this.